spatel991/delta_challenge/README.md

 # delta_challenge
 Delta Challenge (Selenium + Python)

 No AI was used to generate code - I promise.
+I wanted to give it a good shot on my own.

 Part I -  See the 'delta_booking_test_case_masterlist' document for detailed  approach broken down into smaller tests.